Multi-Level Systems of Support

 In addition, the Oregon School District has been committed to addressing needs of students that extend beyond these traditional services and levels.
 To achieve this objective, the district has developed a Mental Health Committee focused on developing a comprehensive support system of mental health resources (preventive strategies and interventions) to support children and families through collaborative partnerships.

 As a result of the committee’s ongoing leadership, the Oregon School District has remained focused on advancing mental health and wellness through professional development in the areas of Mindfulness, Nurtured Heart, Trauma Informed Schools, and Mental Health First Aid.
 Professional Development in these areas serves to better inform teachers and support staff on the experiences and challenges that our students bring with them and enables them to respond in ways that are more helpful to the students’ development.

 The Oregon School District is an active member of the Children’s Mental Health Collaborative of Dane County.
 The group is focused on increasing the awareness and investment in social emotional wellness as a means to academic achievement and quality of life for students across the county.

-In addition to the professional development for staff, supports and services have increased to the students.
-The Oregon School District provides services including Cognitive Behavioral Intervention for Trauma in Schools (CBITS), Building Bridges, and Dialectical Behavior Therapy in Schools (DBT A).
-The Oregon School District has also partnered with Oregon Mental Health and Lake City Counseling to bring counseling options to school, which reduces barriers of transportation and time away from school.
+In addition to the professional development for staff, supports and services have increased for the students.
+The Oregon School District provides services including Cognitive Behavioral Intervention for Trauma in Schools (CBITS), and Building Bridges.
+The Oregon School District has also partnered with Oregon Mental Health and Lake City Counseling to bring counseling options to school, which reduces barriers to transportation and time away from school.

 Mental Health Programs